zodern/meteor-up/docs/docs.md

 ### Error: spawn meteor ENOENT

-This usually happens when meteor is not installed.
+Make sure meteor is installed on the computer you are deploying from.

 ### Let's Encrypt is not working